 Dinner… At the Right Pub

 Dinner in Dublin should be quite straightforward.
-However, when it comes to dining in pubs, you might be exposed to overpriced, tasteless food.
+However, when it comes to dining in pubs, you might unfortunately be facing limited options that mostly consist of overprice, subpar dishes.
 Thankfully, there’s The Lotts Cafe Bar.
 They’re mostly known for their steak dish, but the décor will make you remember why you came to Dublin.
 What a façade!

-There are dozens of awesome Dublin pubs in this city and it’s difficult to see them all.
+There are dozens of awesome pubs in Dublin and it’s difficult to see them all.
 Thankfully, this guide is here for you!